Nathalie Weinzierl

-Nathalie Weinzierl (born 8 April 1994) is a German figure skater.
+Nathalie Weinzierl (born 8 April 1994) is a former competitive German figure skater.
 She is a two-time German national champion (2014, 2017) and has won eleven senior international medals, including gold at the Bavarian Open, Dragon Trophy, and Egna Trophy, and Merano Cup.
 She has placed as high as 7th at the European Championships and competed at the 2014 Winter Olympics in Sochi.

+She officially announced her retirement from competitive figure skating in November 2024 due to an injury.

 Personal life

 Nathalie Weinzierl was born in Saarbrücken, Germany.
-She trained in alpine racing at SC Frankenthal from 1999–2005.
+She trained in alpine racing at SC Frankenthal from 1999 to 2005.

 Skating career

 Early career

 Weinzierl began training in figure skating in 2001 at Mannheim MERC, coached by Günter Zöller from 2002.
 She won the German bronze medal on the novice level in 2006, silver on the youth level in 2007, and silver as a junior in 2008.
 She began competing on the national senior level in the 2008–2009 season, placing 13th in her debut.
 She changed coaches in August 2009, joining Karin Stephan.

 In the 2009–2010 season, Weinzierl debuted on the Junior Grand Prix series, placing 24th and 28th in her two events.
 Toward the end of the season, she made her first appearance on the international senior level, finishing 5th at the 2010 Triglav Trophy.
 Peter Sczypa became her coach in August 2011.